getify/You-Dont-Know-JS/scope-closures/ch6.md

 An IIFE is useful when we want to create a scope to hide variables/functions.
 Since it's an expression, it can be used in **any** place in a JS program where an expression is allowed.
 An IIFE can be named, as with `hideTheCache()`, or (much more commonly!) unnamed/anonymous.
 And it can be standalone or, as before, part of another statement—`hideTheCache()` returns the `factorial()` function reference which is then `=` assigned to the variable `factorial`.

-For comparison, here's an example of a standalone (anonymous) IIFE:
+For comparison, here's an example of a standalone IIFE:

 ```js
 // outer scope

 (function(){
     // inner hidden scope
 })();

 // more outer scope
 ```

-Unlike earlier with `hideTheCache()`, where the outer surrounding `(..)` were noted as being an optional stylistic choice, for a standalone IIFE, they're **required**, to distinguish the `function` as an expression and not a statement.
-So for consistency, it's best to always surround an IIFE `function` with `( .. )`.
+Unlike earlier with `hideTheCache()`, where the outer surrounding `(..)` were noted as being an optional stylistic choice, for a standalone IIFE they're **required**; they distinguish the `function` as an expression, not a statement.
+For consistency, however, always surround an IIFE `function` with `( .. )`.

 | NOTE: |
 | :--- |